boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/embedding-api-reference/members.md

 </h3>

 The `authorizationServer.headers` parameter, which is optional, is used to transmit any custom data or header values that need to be delivered to your embedding application's `AuthorizationServer`.
 As a result, you may find this value in the headers of the Authorization Server API.
-Refer to that Knowledge Base article [here](https://support.boldbi.com/kb/article/12507/how-to-pass-custom-data-to-authorization-server).
+Please refer to the [Knowledge Base](https://support.boldbi.com/kb/article/12507/how-to-pass-custom-data-to-authorization-server) article.

 <br>